Lakes Region NH Beaches

 Center Harbor, NH

-Ph: 603-293-7821 This NH state park offers 600 feet of sandy beach on the state’s largest lake, Winnipesaukee.
+This NH state park offers 600 feet of sandy beach on the state’s largest lake, Winnipesaukee.
 There are picnicking areas, a bathhouse with restrooms, and lifeguards on duty.
 The campground here is only for RVs.
-There are more than 35 camp sites available.
+There are more than 35 campsites available.

-Ph: 603-744-2197 A half mile of sandy beach on pristine Newfound Lake offers some of the state’s nicest swimming.
+A half-mile of sandy beach on pristine Newfound Lake offers some of the state’s nicest swimming.
 Lifeguards are on duty.
 Bathhouses, restrooms, and a store are all available, and there is a picnic area in a pine grove along with some nice hiking trails.
 Wellington also provides a boat launch.
 The park is open 9 AM to 7 PM every day during the summer.

-Ph: 603-569-3699 This small park offers very nice swimming, with a gradual drop off that lets even little kids walk “wayout.”
-The beach is mostly sandy, with picnic tables on th grass close enough to watch the kids from.
+This small park offers very nice swimming, with a gradual drop-off that lets even little kids walk “way out.”
+The beach is mostly sandy, with picnic tables on the grass close enough to watch the kids.
 Lifeguards and a bathhouse with restrooms are provided.

 Clark Road off South Main Street